- Australian TAC

 During your observing at the AAO

 Unless indicated on the schedule, your AAO support astronomer is only expected to provide on-site support for the first night of your observing run.
-Depending on whether they are rostered to support the following run, they may elect to remain at SSO for the duration of your run, or return to Sydney.
 They will however arrange to make themselves available by phone at any time during your run.
 In the absence of your support astronomer, your first point of call for any technical concerns should be the night assistant, or between 2pm and sunset, the afternoon shift technician whose name appears on the board to the right of the weather system display above the telescope console.
 The easiest way to summon help is to depress the green "Technician Call" button on the rack to the right of the main switchboard.
 To disable the buzzer locally, press the "Buzz Off" button.

 After observing at the AAO

 When you have finished observing you will want to copy your data to a laptop, or alternatively CD-ROM or DVD.
 Instructions on using the DVD/CD writer on the Linux workstation aatlxa can be found on a sheet adjacent to this machine in the control room.
 Blank CDs (up to 700 Mb) and DVDs (up to 4.7 Gb) are available from your support astronomer or night assistant, but please note that due to the high current costs of writable DVDs, you will be charged for them.
-If you wish to copy the raw data onto your laptop, use sftp or (for large datasets) by cross-mounting one of the data disks onto your machine.
-With the recent implementation of a new high-speed Internet link to the outside world, it is possible to sftp the data to your home institution, but we request that this only be used as a last resort.
+If you wish to copy the raw data onto your laptop or elsewhere, use scp.

 If you wish, an electronic observing log can be e-mailed to you by the night assistant.
 Most AAT data is now written as standard FITS although some reduced output can be in Starlink .sdf format, (convertable to FITS or IRAF formats using the Starlink convert package).
 The keywords that the AAO Observer system adds to the FITS header file are described here.

-After settling their Lodge bill with the ANU, Australian-based observers may now claim Travel and Accommodation support from the AAO.
-UK-based observers can claim T&S payments from PPARC if eligible under the circumstances of the run.
-Non-UK European observers may be eligible for travel and accommodation funding under the OPTICON Trans-National access program.
+Australian-based observers may now claim Travel and Accommodation support from the AAO.
+European observers may be eligible for travel and accommodation funding under the OPTICON Trans-National access program.